lindhor/geoportal-server-catalog-wiki/Other-Configurations-For-Geoportal.md

  ### To configure Geoportal to work in a disconnected environment
  * Setup a local version of ArcGIS JavaScript API
    * Please visit https://developers.arcgis.com/javascript/3/jshelp/intro_accessapi.html for more information about the API, and download and installation instructions.
-   * Make sure the version downloaded is consistent with the version that geoportal uses.
+   * It is suggested to use version 3.25.
  * Update geoportal\app\context\AppContext.js
    * Get the lastest AppContext.js from github (https://github.com/Esri/geoportal-server-catalog/blob/master/geoportal/src/main/webapp/app/context/AppContext.js) and copy it to ...\geoportal\app\context\
  * Update geoportal\app\context\app-config.js